 Talek Learning Resource Centre, a Gift That Lasts Forever

 After a long time dreaming and planning, the Talek Primary School's Library & Learning Centre has opened!
-Gregory is our partner at Text Book Centre in Nairobi.
-He managed the orders — and brought a team to Talek for 3 days to set everything up and to work with teachers and students on programs that will inspire reading.
+Gregory Omondi, our partner at Text Book Centre, managed the orders and brought a team to Talek for 3 days to set everything up and to work with teachers and students on programs to inspire reading.
 Here's his story about their long weekend together.

 by Gregory Omondi

 February is a month of love.
 During Valentines Day, people engage in acts of kindness to show love and appreciate each other.
 They wear red clothes and exchange red roses, symbols of love.
 They share cakes, chocolate, and other things to express love for each other.
 One thing is common, though.
 These gestures only last for Valentine’s Day, the 14th of February.
 They are short-lived endeavors that disappear immediately after Valentines is over.